jenslaufer/data-driven-entrepreneurship-blog/_posts/2020-11-30-an_initial_sofware_setup_for_startups.md

 Steve Blank once stated: "A startup is an organization formed to search for a valuable, repeatable and scalable business model".
 Another important principle from him is "Get out of the building", which means that you are in touch with your customers from the beginning.
 You don't want to build a product for months or years to realize, that nobody wants it.
 Instead your goal is to find the business model by building [Minimal Viable Products (MVPs)](https://jens-laufer.medium.com/why-is-it-important-to-validate-business-ideas-with-minimal-viable-products-mvp-69e45577c752) in a iterative way, which reduces your financial risk.
 The process is a sequence of experiments to get validated insights about the customers and their problems.
 What could be a software/tool stack for this?

 First of all should you not put too much effort on the stack, as your focus is to find your business model (=product-market-fit).
 Nor should the stack cost too much money to keep your costs low.
 Remember, running out of money means failing.
 Using SaaS (Software as a Service) for all the components you need is tempting, however the costs add up.
-Many of these services offer free layers, however those layers often lack of important features.
+Many of these services offer free layers that often lack of important features.
 Using free open source software is an interesting alternative, although you have to host the solutions by yourself.
 The final cost are much lower than for SaaS solutions and the administration is nowadays easier than what you think.

 ### Content Management System (Must-have)

 Following an approach of creating content is a good idea, as the content has different purposes.
 It helps to build up credibility.
-It's easier to sell a product to someone who is a fan of your content than to someone that landed on an anomyous landing page through a PPC (Pay per Click) campaign.
+It's easier to sell a product to a person who is a fan of your content than to someone that landed on an anomyous landing page through a PPC (Pay per Click) campaign.

-Creating content helps to connect your ideas in your mind.
+Creating content helps to connect the dots in your mind.
 You think deeper about your customers and their problems.

 One last purpose of a content strategy is that your startup will be found by your prospects on search engines.
 Search Engine Optimazation (SEO) is the key to a continous flow of free visitors to your website.